 Active Directory Domain Services Support

-Microsoft Lync Server 2010 communications software uses the Central Management store to store configuration data for servers and services, instead of relying on Active Directory Domain Services (AD DS) for this information as in previous versions.
-Lync Server 2010 still stores the following in AD DS:
+Lync Server 2013 uses the Central Management store to store configuration data for servers and services, instead of relying on Active Directory Domain Services for this information, as in the past.
+Lync Server 2013 still stores the following in AD DS:

 - Schema extensions